The University of Wisconsin Press

 "Clarifying and challenging, this is an essential text for deep ecologists and ecophilosophers."—Stephanie Mills, Utne Reader

-Roderick Nash was, at the time this book was published, professor of history and environmental studies at the University of California–Santa Barbara and the author of nine books.
+Roderick Nash is professor of history and environmental studies at the University of California, Santa Barbara and the author of nine books.

 Cover of book is a blue-green color with a black and white image of a woodland scene.